Malbork Castle (formerly known as Marienburg Castle) is a castle of the Teutonic Knights in northern Poland.

 The Teutonic Knights began building the castle in 1274 on the western border of their territories, midway between Gdańsk and Elbląg, to complete the strategic network of castles along the Vistula River and the Baltic coast, from Toruń to Kaliningrad.
 The choice of Malbork reflects the importance that the Order attached to the acquisition of Pomerelia, the land lying on the west bank of the Lower Vistula, as the first step in an attempt to link up its eastern territories with those in the Holy Roman Empire.

 The fortress, which was built in several stages, takes the form of three architectural groupings, each separated by a moat and protected by its own fortifications.
 The Upper Castle is the nucleus of the complex.
-To its north and set somewhat lower is the Middle Castle, consisting of three wings with the Grand Master’s Palace projecting from it to the west .
+To its north and set somewhat lower is the Middle Castle, consisting of three wings with the Grand Master’s Palace projecting from it to the west.
 The Lower Castle, incorporating a series of independent outbuildings, occupies a larger area to the north of the Middle Castle.
 The three castles are enclosed with the town in a common system of fortifications.

 The east and west wings were added between 1280 and 1285, with the south wing closing the quadrangle between 1285 and 1300.
 The courtyard was reached by a passageway leading from a wide portal set into a great niche.
-It has two storeys of arcades, thoroughly renewed in the 19th century, and a well.
+It has two stories of arcades, thoroughly renewed in the 19th century, and a well.

-The ground-floor of the castle has large vaulted chambers and a kitchen in the west wing.
+The ground floor of the castle has large vaulted chambers and a kitchen in the west wing.
 The commander’s lodgings were above the kitchen, and the brothers were accommodated in a large dormitory on the first floor of the east wing.

 The transfer of the Grand Master’s headquarters from Venice to Malbork in 1309 initiated new projects.
 The chapter house was enlarged to incorporate the chapel gallery, and a residential west range, of which only the Great Refectory survives, was begun in the Middle Castle.